fusedio/fused-docs/docs/basics/out/retool.md

 ![alt text](https://fused-magic.s3.us-west-2.amazonaws.com/docs_assets/retool-1.png)

 It's that easy.
 The following two sections show how to interchange data with the map component you just created.
+That's a bit more elaborate, but you're in good hands.

 ## 3. Pass data from a UI component to the map (optional)